EMDR Trauma Therapy in Kent

 Relationship difficulties or ongoing emotional triggers

-You don’t need to remember every detail of what happened for EMDR to work.
-The process helps your brain reprocess and integrate those experiences so they feel less present and more manageable.
+You do not need to remember every detail of what happened for EMDR to work.
+The process helps your brain reprocess and integrate experiences so they feel less present and more manageable.

 What to Expect

-The first part of EMDR focuses on understanding your story and building a sense of safety before any deeper work begins.
-These early sessions are usually around 90 minutes.
+The first part of EMDR focuses on building a sense of safety.
+These early sessions are usually 60 minutes.

-Once you feel ready, we move into the reprocessing stages, typically 60-minute sessions.
-Gentle eye movements, sounds, or tapping help you stay connected to the present while processing what’s held in the past, a process known as dual attention.
+After the initial sessions, we move into the reprocessing stages, also 60 minutes.
+Gentle eye movements, sounds, or tapping help you stay connected to the present while processing past experiences, a process known as dual attention.
 You remain fully aware and in control throughout.

-Over time, memories that once felt charged or distressing begin to feel more neutral.
+Over time, memories or feelings that once felt charged begin to feel more neutral.
 Many people describe feeling calmer, lighter, and less reactive as the work unfolds.

 How It Differs from Talking Therapy

 Talking therapy helps us understand and explore our experiences.
-EMDR helps the mind and body process them.
+EMDR provides a way to process them more fully.

-Rather than revisiting every detail or analysing events, EMDR allows your natural healing system to complete what it couldn’t at the time, reducing the emotional weight of past experiences and creating space for more balance and peace in the present.
+Rather than revisiting every detail or analysing events, EMDR allows your natural healing system to complete what it could not at the time.
+This reduces the emotional weight of past experiences and creates space for more balance and peace in the present.

-If you’d like to know more or see if it could help you, I’m happy to have a relaxed chat and answer any questions
+If you would like to know more or see if EMDR could help you, I offer:

-To get the most out of EMDR, it’s important that I understand you and your world in depth.
-During this session, we will explore key experiences in your life and plan how we will work together in a way that feels safe and supportive.
+In the first few sessions, we explore key experiences and plan how we will work together in a way that feels safe and supportive.

 Counselling children and adults